popovicialinc/gama/README.md

 GAMA is a Windows batch script that redirects your Samsung device’s GPU renderer from OpenGL to Vulkan—no root needed.
 It’s tailor-made for One UI 7 users battling overheating, throttled performance, and suboptimal battery life.

-Shoutout: This project is inspired by Ameen Sha Cheeranga’s Linux script.
-Much love! ❤️

 # 🧩Prerequisites

 * A Windows PC